jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 **EXERCISE**

-Preprocess the data:
+Pre-process the data:

 * Combine the 'datum' and 'tijd' columns into one Pandas Series of string datetime values, call this new variable `combined`.
-* Parse the string datetime values to datetime objects.
+* Parse the string datetime values to `datetime` objects.
-* Set the resulting datetime column as the index of the `df` DataFrame.
+* Set the resulting `datetime` column as the index of the `df` DataFrame.
 * Remove the original 'datum' and 'tijd' columns using the `drop` method, and call the new dataframe `df2`.
 * Rename the columns in the DataFrame 'ri Centrum', 'ri Mariakerke' to resp. 'direction_centre', 'direction_mariakerke' using the `rename` method.

 <details><summary>Hints</summary>

 - Concatenating strings can be done with the addition operation `+`.
-- When converting strings to a datetime with `pd.to_datetime`, specifying the format will make the conversion a lot faster.
+- When converting strings to a `datetime` with `pd.to_datetime`, specifying the format will make the conversion a lot faster.
 - `drop` can remove both rows and columns using the names of the index or column name.
 Make sure to define `columns=` argument to remove columns.
 - `rename` can be used for both rows/columns.
 It needs a dictionary with the current names as keys and the new names as values.

 </details>